Karenvn/data_note/README.md

 - `DATA_NOTE_ASSEMBLY` and  `DATA_NOTE_ALT_ASSEMBLY`
 - `DATA_NOTE_HAP1_ASSEMBLY` and `DATA_NOTE_HAP2_ASSEMBLY`

-This is useful for cases where the assembly cannot be identified reliably from the BioProject metadata, for example because the BioProject structure is unusual, the taxon metadata have changed after a taxon merger, or the assembly of interest is not selected by the automatic filtering.
+These runtime overrides are useful when the assembly cannot be identified reliably from the BioProject metadata, for example because the BioProject structure is unusual or there are several valid candidate assemblies after filtering.

 To force an explicit assembly choice within one BioProject: